infracost/docs/docs/integrations/terraform_cloud_enterprise.md

 2. setting the `INFRACOST_TERRAFORM_WORKSPACE` environment variable (this sets the [`TF_WORKSPACE`](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_workspace) internally).

 Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported".
 If you see this error, try running `unset INFRACOST_TERRAFORM_WORKSPACE` and `unset TF_WORKSPACE`.

-#### Terraform Cloud
-If you are a Terraform Cloud user, when running Infracost locally on your dev machine, you should **either**:
-1. Set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
-This environment variable can also be set in the [config file](/docs/features/config_file).
-2. Set the Terraform environment variable [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) to the absolute path of your Terraform CLI config file.